jakewvincent/mkdnflow.nvim/README.md

 ```

 ### create_dirs
-Boolean.
-Create directories (recursively) if link references a missing directory.
-true causes missing directories to be created.
-Other values: false.
+**Boolean value**
+* `true` will cause directories referenced in a link to be (recursively) created if they do not exist
+* `false` will cause no action to be taken when directories referenced in a link do not exist.
+Neovim will open a new file, but you will get an error when you attempt to write the file.

 ### perspective
+**Table value**
-Table. 'target' key specifies priority perspective. 'fallback' specifies a backup perspective if the target perspective cannot be determined. 'root_tell' specifies a file by which the root directory of the notebook/wiki can be identified (if 'target' is specified as 'root').
+'target' key specifies priority perspective. 'fallback' specifies a backup perspective if the target perspective cannot be determined. 'root_tell' specifies a file by which the root directory of the notebook/wiki can be identified (if 'target' is specified as 'root').
 'first' means links open relative to first-opened file.
 Other values: 'current'; 'root'.
 Backup value for target. false prevents root directory from being identified if 'target'
 is 'root'.
 Other values: any string representing a file.

 ### filetypes
-Table.
+**Table value**
 Plugin's features enabled only when a file with one of these extensions is opened.
 Provide in lowercase.
 Any arbitrary extension can be supplied.

 ### prefix
-Boolean.
+**Boolean value**
 Tells plugin whether `new_file_prefix` should be evaluated as Lua code or interpreted as a fixed string when links are made.
 true means the plugin will evaluate new_file_prefix as Lua code.
 Other values: false.

 String.
 Should be Lua code that produces a string value if evaluate_prefix is true.

 ### wrap
-Boolean.
+**Boolean value**
 Tells plugin whether to jump to beginning/end of file when searching for the next/previous link or heading.
 false means search will stop at document boundaries.
 Other values: true.

 ### use_mappings_table
-Boolean.
+**Boolean value**
 Whether to use mapping table (see '❕Commands and default mappings').
 true means the table will be used.
 Other values: false (disables mappings and prevents modification of mappings via table).

 ### mappings
-Table.
+**Table value**
 Keys should be the names of commands (see :h Mkdnflow-commands for a list).
 Values should be strings indicating the key mapping.

 ### default_bib_path
-String.
+**String value**
 Path where the plugin will look for a .bib file when acting upon markdown citations.

 ### silent
-Boolean.
+**Boolean value**
 Whether the plugin should display relevant messages or not.
 Warnings about breaking changes will always be displayed.
 false means relevant messages will be printed to the area below the status line.
 Other values: true.

 ### 👍 Recommended vim settings